guptaviha/Nextjs-Website-Template/data/posts/post4.md

 ---
-title: "Why Games tho?"
+title: "Game Prototyping"
-desc: "Look around.
-They're everywhere."
+desc: "How I designed my product."
 date: "2025-05-19"
 pin: "no"
 publish: "no"